Charles-75/chatbot-seq2seq-tensorflow/README.md

 ## Training

-To train the chatbot, go to the project's root directory and execute  `python training.py`, it may take a long long time to train (several hours).
-At the end it will save the weights of the seq2seq model in the current folder.
+To train the chatbot, go to the project's root directory and execute  `python training.py`, it may take a long long time to train (several hours even days depending on your computer ressources).
+At the end it will save the weights of the seq2seq model `chatbot_weights.ckpt` in the current folder.

 ## Play with the chatbot